klovric/scdrm/README.md

 All updates will be pushed and published on Github and Ansible Galaxy accordingly.

-After properly testing SCDRM on a larger infrastructure, I intend to extend support for Debian based systems.

 Several other 'modules' are planned and should be released in the 2023, like scdrm-reboot (pre-reboot sanity checker).